google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 ### Apply GraphicsFuzz to the nouveau open-source graphics driver

-[nouveau](https://nouveau.freedesktop.org/wiki/) is a reverse-engineered open-source graphics driver for nVIDIA graphics hardware that is developed under the umbrella of the Mesa driver suite.
-Because of limitations on modern nVIDIA cards due to nVIDIA requiring signed firmware to access key hardware on graphics cards past the [Maxwell](https://nouveau.freedesktop.org/wiki/CodeNames/#nv110familymaxwell) generation, nouveau receives little use in comparison to other Mesa drivers or nVIDIA's closed-source binaries, making it a prime target for fuzzing.
+[nouveau](https://nouveau.freedesktop.org/wiki/) is a reverse-engineered open-source graphics driver for NVIDIA graphics hardware that is developed under the umbrella of the Mesa driver suite.
+Because of limitations on modern NVIDIA cards due to NVIDIA requiring signed firmware to access key hardware on graphics cards past the [Maxwell](https://nouveau.freedesktop.org/wiki/CodeNames/#nv110familymaxwell) generation, nouveau receives little use in comparison to other Mesa drivers or NVIDIA's closed-source binaries, making it a prime target for fuzzing.

 The following are bugs reported to the Mesa bug tracker found via fuzzing.